IBM/ibm-block-csi-driver/README.md

 This section describes how to install the CSI driver.

 From this version(1.0.0) the deployment method of the driver is done via `Operator for IBM Block CSI Driver` -> https://github.com/ibm/ibm-block-csi-operator.

-Note: This `deploy/kubernetes` yaml files are deprecated from version v1.0.0.

 ## Configuring k8s secret and storage class